exasol/exasol-virtual-schema/doc/dialects/exasol.md

 ### Using TLS Connections

-To establish a TLS connection with an Exasol Virtual Schema, you must use Exasol Virtual Schema 5.0.4 or later and connect to an Exasol cluster running Exasol 7.1 or later.
+To establish a TLS connection with an Exasol Virtual Schema, you must use Exasol Virtual Schema 5.0.4 or later and connect to a compatible Exasol server version (see section ["Exasol Server Versions and TLS Support"](#exasol-server-versions-and-tls-support)).

 The reason why you need the Exasol Virtual Schema 5.0.4 or later is that with this version we built-in a JDBC driver that is TLS-capable.

 Check the [JDBC driver documentation](https://docs.exasol.com/connect_exasol/drivers/jdbc.htm) in our online handbook for details.

+### Exasol Server Versions and TLS Support

+The following Exasol Server Versions support TLS connections via JDBC:

+* 6.2.15 and later 6.2.x versions
+* 7.0.10 and later 7.0.x versions
+* All versions from 7.1.x on

+Older versions (6.2.0 &hellip; 6.2.14 and 7.0.0 &hellip; 7.0.9) automatically fall back to legacy encryption.
+These versions are outdated anyway.
+If you still have one of them running, you should still disable TLS support explicitly.
+This is a visual reminder that TLS won't work with those versions.

+If you are interested, you can find even more detailed information in our [roadmap ticket "TLS for all Exasol Drivers"](https://www.exasol.com/support/browse/EXASOL-2936).

 ### Disabling TLS